 A rare surgery was performed in Madhya Pradesh's Rewa district, where doctors removed 5 kilograms of iron objects including a chain, 263 coins and shaving blades, from the stomach of a man.
 The operation was performed at the Sanjay Gandhi Medical College and Hospital

 According to reports, doctors from Jiangshu province in China removed a cigarette lighter out of a man's stomach after he had swallowed it whole.
 It is believed that the man had consumed drugs before swallowing the object entirely

 Doctors from the Institute of Liver and Biliary Sciences Hospital in New Delhi successfully removed a 6-foot long tapeworm from the mouth of a 48-year-old patient.
 The doctors used forceps to remove the parasite.
 Even the doctors expressed surprise at how long the worm was.

 Doctors found nearly 150 pins inside various parts of a 56-year-old railway employee's body.
 The employee, who was from Kota, had safety pins and hypodermic injection needles piercing his wind pipe, food pipe, vocal cord and other critical parts.
 Only 92 pins were taken out during the surgery.

-Doctors from Solihull hospital in the UK were shocked to find a woman with 27 contact lenses stuck to her eye.
-The 67-year-old woman had not reported any problems, as she had attributed the discomfort to old age.
+Doctors from Solihull hospital in the UK were shocked to find and remove 27 contact lenses stuck to the eye of a woman.
+The 67-year-old woman had not reported any problems, as she had attributed the discomfort to old age

 Doctors in Vietnam removed a pair of surgical forceps that had been forgotten inside a man's abdomen almost 18 years prior.
-The patient believes the forceps might have been left behind after he underwent an emergency surgery following an accident in 1998.
+The patient believes the forceps might have been left behind after he underwent emergency surgery following an accident in 1998

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.